Skip to main content

 If I don't pay for a single room, will I always have a roommate?

 Usually, yes.
 But now and then, group numbers don’t divide perfectly – which means a Flashpacker might end up in a twin room alone for part (or all) of the trip.
-In some cases, the Pack Leader may rotate single occupancy across the group, either at their discretion or with the group’s agreement.

 Can I book a single room for just some nights?

-We’re only able to offer single rooms for the full duration of your adventure.
+We’re only able to offer single rooms for the full duration of your trip.
 That’s because we’d still need to hold your space in the twin room and wouldn’t be able to allocate it to anyone else.

 Did this answer your question?